thinkcompany/think_dev-standards/development-standards/seo.md

 Example: `1 | 2 | 3 | 4 | 5 | 6`

-NOTE: Do not use a vertical bar character `|` to separate the numbers.
+NOTE: Do not use a vertical bar (pipe) character `|` to separate the numbers.
 Use the CSS border property to apply the divider.

 ##Domains and URLs

 ###Directory Structures

 URLs should be kept as short as possible and should use as few subdirectories as possible (a maximum of four subdirectories).
-Dynamic pages should contain URLs with semantic, logical categorization of content.
+URLs should be lower-case, with words separated by hyphens, and structured in logical groupings/categorization of content.
+Dynamically-generated URLs should utilize URL rewriting on the server-side to make URLs easily consumable by search engines.

 Bad Example:
 ```html